 Skiing Essentials – What Do You Need For Skiing The First Time

 1 – Skis, boots, poles and helmet

 The obvious first thing your going to need is a pair of skis, boots, and poles.
-If your a beginner going to the mountain for the first time you should rent these rather then buy your own.
+If you are a beginner skier going to the ski area for the first time you should use rental equipment rather then buy your own.
 A good set of skis will set you back $500 to $1000.
 A good set of boots will run $200 to $400.
 A set of poles can be anywhere from $25 to $100.
 The skis you need for learning to ski are very different then the skis you see experts sliding down the hill on.

 If it’s your first time how do you know you will enjoy it enough to go again?
 We all hope everyone who tries skiing will become a life long lover of the mountains.
 Sadly this isn’t true.
 Until you’ve skied enough times to know you’re in it for the long haul, you should stick to rentals.
 See our article on renting vs buying skis to learn more.